adedomin/CSC450-project-proposal/final/final.md

 As a result these code pieces could be parsers, that could take known shell commands, and structure their data into key-value trees [@shcaml].

 Purely object oriented attempts ultimately result in new instances of bash and explicit message passing with named pipes [@oosh].
-Even though offers powerful object-like abstractions it general comes with significant overhead.
+Even though such a system enables shells to have powerful object-like abstractions, it generally comes with significant overhead.
-It also incurs security risks since processes can write and listen to the object named pipes.
+It also incurs security risks since processes can write and listen to the objects' named pipes.

 Lisp shells have been ideas attempted in the past;
 examples are like Scheme Shell, and other toy, academic ones [@shcaml][@lispsh].